mhorpheus/test/DFIR-Hotline.md

 ### On-Call Person Responsibilities
 Both Primary and Secondary people on call are responsible for following activities during their shift:
 - Picking up all Hotline calls.
 - Processing all voice messages for hotline calls which were not picked up by both Primary and Secondary on call person.
-If applicable, it's on-call person responsibility to attempt to reach out to the caller and perform “Initial call” discussion.
+	- If applicable, it's on-call person responsibility to attempt to reach out to the caller and perform “Initial call” discussion.
+	- Technical guide on handling voice messages left in Pager Duty is available [here](https://github.ibm.com/IRIS-NA/DFIR-wiki/wiki/DFIR-PagerDuty).
 - Logging all hotline calls in Resilient.
-- Organizing triage calls for all new incidents if they fall within time-frame of the current shift.
+- Organizing Triage and Scoping call for all new incidents if they fall within time-frame of the current shift.
 If they fall outside current shift, they either need to be handed over to next geography or planned for a next business day if this was agreed with a Client.
 - Performing a shift hand over with a following geography according to process described in [Shift Turnover](#Shift-Turnover).
 - If applicable, performing an incident hand over to a following geography according to a process described in [Incident Hand-Over to Another Geography](#Incident-Hand-Over-to-Another-Geography).
-- Providing support to a Client and performing initial IR steps, even if incident will be handed over to another Geography.

 The main aim of the on-call person is be available to pick up and initiate X-Force IR response to all hotline calls.
 This means that on-call person:
 - may be already working on other engagements, and even may not have availability to pick up any analysis,
 - is not automatically assigned to all new incoming incidents originating from hotline call,
-- is not responsible for allocating people to the incident, as this should be done by Geography Leads **(TO BE CLARIFIED),**
+- is not responsible for allocating people to the incident, as this should be done by Leadership/Management of each Geography,
-- **ANY OTHER HINTS?**

-Responsibility to organize a Triage call, does not mean that on-call person must be present on such a call.
-Triage call may be led by other Consultant to make sure that on-call person remains available to pick up other incoming Hotline calls or ensure that Secondary person is available to answer them.
-If needed, `ir-triage-scoping-ic` Slack channel should be used to ask for assistance in running a Triage call.

-Technical guide on handling voice messages left in Pager Duty is available [here](https://github.ibm.com/IRIS-NA/DFIR-wiki/wiki/DFIR-PagerDuty).
+- is not responsible for leading the Triage and Scoping call, however is responsible for organising it.

 Time spent on supporting Hotline can not be claimed as billable in ILC (or other systems) as we do not have any dedicated code.